[?] Subscribe To The Bookkeeping Blog

 Insurance Premiums, Hotel Room Tax, Alcohol, Private Vehicle Sales

-Insurance in Ontario will continue to attract RST.
-Insurance businesses will be automatically registered, while others need to register before June 30, 2010.
+Insurance in Ontario continued to attract RST.
+Insurance businesses were automatically registered, while others needed to register before June 30, 2010.

 The BC government blog (hst.blog.gov.bc.ca) states that BC's insurance premiums are exempt from HST.

-Hotel room tax and alcohol tax will be replaced with the harmonized sales tax while private vehicle sales will still be charged provincial sales tax.
+Hotel room tax and alcohol tax was replaced with the harmonized sales tax while private vehicle sales were still charged provincial sales tax.
 Also includes private sales of boats and aircraft in BC.
 Read more here.

 HST Questions and Answers